isomerpages/nlb-biblioasia/_oct-2021/making-the-invisible-visible.md

 Unfortunately, the old paint job had given the statue a flat and lifeless appearance.
 After Machado removed the old paint and restored the statue to its original appearance, the lavishly patterned ivory white tunic and emerald green palla decorated with an intricate gold motif became visible.
 The headband was festooned with dusty-vermillion roses, which complemented the soft tones of rose pink on her cheeks.

+<div style="background-color: white;">Before restoration, the statue of St Agnes of Rome (below) had a flat and lifeless appearance.
+After the restoration (right), the patterned ivory white tunic and emerald green <i>palla</i> with an intricate gold motif can be seen. <i>Courtesy of Saint Joseph’s Church (Victoria Street) and Pixelmusica Pte Ltd.</i></div>

 Machado’s other favourite statue is St Roch, a male saint canonised in the 16th century.
 Among other things, St Roch is a patron saint of dogs, invalids, the falsely accused and bachelors.
 Machado “love[d] all the decorative elements of its clothing” and being an animal lover, the inclusion of a dog as part of the statue delighted her.
 She felt that it was “one of the most beautiful of the male [statues]” she had restored.[^12]

+<div style="background-color: white;">The statue of St Roch, the Catholic patron saint of dogs, is always depicted with a canine at his feet. <i>Courtesy of Saint Joseph’s Church (Victoria Street) and Pixelmusica Pte Ltd.</i></div>

 #### The Way of Truth, Beauty and Goodness